 - Final Thoughts

-RTMP: The History of Multi-Purpose Protocol
+RTMP: The History of the Real-Time Messaging Protocol

 Live streaming has evolved so much in recent years, and Real-Time Messaging Protocol (RTMP) has played several roles over the course of this evolution.

-This protocol was originally created by Macromedia, the predecessor to Adobe, to deliver content from servers to the Flash video player.
+This protocol was originally created by Macromedia, the predecessor to Adobe, to deliver content from RTMP hosting servers to the Flash video player.
 That function of the protocol is called “RTMP delivery” or “RTMP streaming.”